 - SCM for micro and small firms – Dr. Josué Velázquez (MIT CTL, U.S.)

 - Student Paper Competition – Prof. Claudio Cunha (USP, Brazil), Dr. Ximena Cordova (USFQ, Ecuador), Prof. Daniel Jurburg (UM, Uruguay), Prof. Agatha da Silva (UPB, Bolivia) and Prof. Michelle Rodríguez (UP, Peru)

 - Industry Paper Competition - Dr. Cipriano Santos (Monterrey Tech, Mexico), Katie Date (MIT CTL, U.S.), Dr. Sergio Caballero (Amazon, U.S.), Dr. Felipe Targa (World Bank Group, U.S.), Isabel Agudelo (Tecnopacking, Colombia), Fabian Antorveza (Cargamos, Mexico)

 View the complete conference program committee by subject area specialty.

-Calls for Short papers (currently closed)
+Calls for Short papers (OPEN FOR SUBMISSIONS UNTIL MARCH 12TH!)

-To increase the impact and exposure of research in logistics and supply chain management research from Latin America and the invited emerging regions, authors are required to submit short papers (5 - 7 pages), according to the Conference template.
+To increase the impact and exposure of research in logistics and supply chain management research from Latin America and the Caribbean and other invited emerging regions, authors are required to submit short papers (5 - 7 pages), according to the Conference template.
 Accepted short papers will be presented in parallel sessions at the Conference and be eligible for publication.